tariqsheikhsw/CiscoDNACenter/README.md

 🔘 QX - Which statement best describes the use of the Device 360 view for viewing and evaluating issues?

-    X.View the device health score, KPIs, and events on a timeline and list of open, resolved, and ignored issues.
+    [✔️]View the device health score, KPIs, and events on a timeline and list of open, resolved, and ignored issues.

     View the device health score, KPIs, and events on a timeline and list of open issues.